stefanos50/CARLA2Real/README.md

 * Dataset generation of RGB and their corresponding enhanced frames with annotations for Semantic Segmentation, Object Detection, and Autonomous Driving.
 * A simplified version of the scenario runner for creating specific scenarios.
 * Support for implementing and evaluating autonomous driving algorithms or tasks (such as semantic segmentation, object detection, etc.) through simplified subscripts for code simplicity and easier integration into a unified structure.
-* Support for different compilers (Pytorch, ONNX Runtime, TensorRT) based on ONNX structure to accommodate various data types (FP32, FP16, TF16, and INT8), enhancing performance and expanding compatibility with a wide range of supported hardware.
+* Support for different compilers (Pytorch, ONNX Runtime, TensorRT) based on ONNX structure and various data types (FP32, FP16, TF16, and INT8).
+* Pre-trained models (PyTorch, ONNX, and TensorRT) targeting the characteristics of Cityscapes.
 * Support for synchronous and asynchronous modes.
-* Pre-trained models (PyTorch, ONNX, and TensorRT) targeting the characteristics of Cityscapes.

 ### Data & Pre-trained Models
 This section provides a short summary of all the available data and pre-trained models that are provided and are available for download through Google Drive.
 The following sections will further describe the required procedure for employing these data.